 The ratepayer impacts of each scenario can be greatly influenced by the mix of public and private projects and the size of the projects.
 Since it is not possible to predict what the project type mix will be for each of the market models, the historical mix of project types was used.
 Using a weighed average mix of project types helped to determine which of the project types had the lowest overall ratepayer impacts.
 The historic weighting of project types were applied to the Monte Carlo analysis results presented in Table E-1.
-As shown in Table E-2, the OCE straw proposal has the lowest rate payer impacts of all the proposed market models.
 In considering these results, the reader is reminded that RPI is just one of several criteria established for assessing the proposed market models.